UPDATE: Searching through Systems - Research Guide for UN Criminal Tribunals

-This research guide aims to provide individuals with an understanding for how to approach topics related to the past, current, and future work of the international criminal tribunals established under the domain and supervision of the United Nations.
+This research guide aims to provide individuals with an understanding of how to approach topics related to the past, current, and future work of the international criminal tribunals established under the domain and supervision of the United Nations.
 With attention given to the broad nature and responsibilities of these ad hoc tribunals, this guide intends to give a general introduction to researching the tribunals and looking into various types of information that stem from the existence of these institutions.
-This includes researching information that ranges from judicial decisions to the administrative functions of these courts.
+As such, this guide includes recommendations on researching information that ranges from judicial decisions to the administrative functions of these courts.

-Other tribunals that operate in some relation to the United Nations are not included in this guide because they are not based within the general scope of the United Nations (examples include the International Criminal Court as it is based on signatories to the Rome Statute). [ ] Furthermore, other judicial bodies are not covered as they are either very narrowly limited in their jurisdiction over legal questions or have not had sufficient time to hold hearings or complete investigations (examples include the Commission of Inquiry into the Assassination of Pakistani Prime Minister Bhutto and the International Commission of Inquiry on Libya).
+Other tribunals that operate in some relation to the United Nations are not included in this guide because they are not based within the general scope of the United Nations (e.g., International Criminal Court, as it is based on signatories to the Rome Statute).
+Furthermore, other judicial bodies are not covered as they are either very narrowly limited in their jurisdiction over legal questions or have not had resulted in UN-conducted trials (e.g., Commission of Inquiry into the Assassination of Pakistani Prime Minister Bhutto and the International Commission of Inquiry on Libya).

-Although this guide will feature exclusively what has been described above as, at present, the core ad hoc criminal tribunals of the UN, the guide will attempt to forego in-depth or complete explorations of each tribunal in an effort to compile more general themes important in researching judicial institutions of the UN.
+Although this guide will feature exclusively what has been described above as, at present, the core ad hoc criminal bodies of the UN, the guide will attempt to forego in-depth or complete explorations of each tribunal in an effort to compile more general themes important to researching judicial institutions of the UN.
 In doing so, the examples are meant to be illustrative of the types of sources and problems one might come across in researching these systems.
-Readers should be able to apply these lessons in research to other UN tribunals and sources as they develop in the near future and thus be clued in to problems that are not faults of their particular research, but rather a sign of an international court’s structure and access.
+Readers should apply these research lessons to other UN tribunals and sources as they develop in the near future, thereby being prepared to recognize the best strategies and potential shortcomings in researching such systems.

-Similarly, the use of terms may vary even within the same language.
+Similarly, the use of legal terms may vary.
 These differences can at times be nothing more than an indication of a shift over time in how a concept is referred to.
-As a result, searches should be sure to include as many variations of terms as possible both in regard to key concepts and in the names of institutions.
+As a result, searches should be sure to include as many variations of terms as possible, both in regard to key concepts and in the names of institutions.
 Synonyms like tribunal, court, chambers, war crimes, crimes against humanity and others are terms that are often used interchangeably.
 To ensure one's research captures a wide portion of relevant materials, a researcher should look at ways terms may be varied and combined to enlarge the search results.
-In doing so, it should be kept in mind though that broader terms will result in broader and larger results whereas narrower terms will tend to lead to more discrete and fewer results.
+In doing so, it should be kept in mind that broader terms will result in a larger number of results, whereas narrower terms will tend to lead to fewer results.
 The following table depicts the type of word and phrase exchanges with synonyms that should be common in searches on this topic: